mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 design that reduces the penetration of the weapon.
 This is primarily useful in security weapons for use inside installations and spacecraft, but may be used to create a less-lethal response to low-threat situations.
-Low- penetration ammunition normally reduces Penetration by -1 but can be any value from -1 to -4.
-In addition to the effects of the weapon's final Penetration, low- penetration ammunition converts each dice of damage to D3.
+Low-penetration ammunition normally reduces Penetration by -1 but can be any value from -1 to -4.
+In addition to the effects of the weapon's final Penetration, low-penetration ammunition converts each dice of damage to D3.
 D3s are converted to single points.
 Low-penetration ammunition costs the same as ball.